Leeds: Live music

 Leeds is home to the refurbished Grand Theatre where the only national opera company outside London, Opera North, is based.
 The City Varieties Music Hall is one of the UK's few remaining music halls, and famously hosted performances by Charlie Chaplin and Harry Houdini.
 It was also the venue of the BBC television programme The Good Old Days.
 The newest theatre, containing two auditoriums, is the Leeds Playhouse, which had formerly been known as the West Yorkshire Playhouse.
 Just south of Leeds Bridge once stood The Theatre which hosted Sarah Siddons and Ching Lau Lauro in 1786 and 1834, respectively.

+There are a number of independent venues in Leeds that host live music.
+For example, the Brudenell Social Club is one of the most popular indie venues in the UK.

+The First Direct Arena is a 13,500-seater stadium that opened in September 2013, and used for live music events.
+Concerts are also held at the O2 Academy, Elland Road, which has hosted groups such as Queen and Kaiser Chiefs, among others and at the universities.
+Roundhay Park in north Leeds has seen some of the world's biggest artists including Michael Jackson, Madonna, Bruce Springsteen, and Robbie Williams.

 Leeds is also home to Phoenix Dance Theatre, who were formed in the Harehills area of the city in 1981, and Northern Ballet Theatre.
 In autumn 2010 the two companies moved into a purpose-built dance centre which is the largest space for dance outside London.
 It is also the only space for dance to house a national classical and a national contemporary dance company alongside each another.

-The First Direct Arena opened in September 2013.
-The 13,500-seater stadium is rapidly becoming the city's number one venue for live music, indoor sports and many other events.
-Concerts are also held at the O2 Academy, Elland Road, which has hosted groups such as Queen and Kaiser Chiefs, among others and at the universities.
-Roundhay Park in north Leeds has seen some of the world's biggest artists including Michael Jackson, Madonna, Bruce Springsteen, and Robbie Williams.

 The Leeds Arena building was named the "best new venue in the world" in 2014 by the Stadium Business Awards.